Malena Alterio

 Malena Grisel Alterio Bacaicoa (born 21 January 1974) is an Argentine-born Spanish actress.
-She became well known with the Spanish TV series Aquí no hay quien viva, playing the role of Belén López Vázquez.
+She became a television icon in Spain for her performance in sitcom Aquí no hay quien viva, playing the role of Belén López Vázquez.
+She is the recipient of numerous awards, such as the Goya Award for Best Actress for Something Is About to Happen (2023).